Shopify/ui-extensions/packages/post-purchase-ui-extensions-react/README.md

 ## Usage

-[UI extensions rendering capabilities](../checkout-ui-extensions/documentation/rendering.md) are built on top of a library called [remote-ui](https://github.com/Shopify/remote-ui).
+[UI Extensions rendering capabilities](../checkout-ui-extensions/documentation/rendering.md) are built on top of a library called [remote-ui](https://github.com/Shopify/remote-ui).
 One of the powerful aspects of remote-ui is that it can be the target for JavaScript libraries that support custom (non-DOM) rendering.
 [React](https://reactjs.org) is one such library, and remote-ui provides a [custom renderer for React](https://github.com/Shopify/remote-ui/tree/main/packages/react) that allows you to use all the power of React, while outputting UI mutations that UI Extensions can understand.

 `@shopify/post-purchase-ui-extensions-react` provides a few additional utilities if you are writing a UI extension in React (it also re-exports all the relevant values from [`@shopify/post-purchase-ui-extensions`](../post-purchase-ui-extensions)).
 Before you start down this path, though, make sure you are working on an extension that will be complex enough to warrant the additional bundle size of including React.
 The [core API of remote-ui](https://github.com/Shopify/remote-ui/tree/main/packages/core) is built to be usable directly, and remote-ui provides other bindings, like [this one to `htm`](https://github.com/Shopify/remote-ui/tree/main/packages/htm), that provide some of the ergonomics of React without so much overhead.
 For additional details, please read the [performance guide](../post-purchase-ui-extensions/documentation/performance.md).